bearsunday/BEAR.Skeleton/README.md

 Page and App Resources
 ----------------------------

-`Page` and `app` resources are added in the resources directory along with any template views that you may choose to add.
+`page` and `app` resources are added in the resources directory along with any template views that you may choose to add.

 Other
 ----------------------------

-Other custom classes you may want to add can be added freely, some predefined namespaces such as `Annotation`, and `Interceptor` have been prepared for you.
+Other custom classes you may want to add can be added freely, some predefined namespaces such as `Annotation`, `Params` and `Interceptor` have been prepared for you.
 Tests should be added to the tests directory in an appropriate namespace.